yyaoisgood2021/HUB-screening/README.md

 	iv.
 Download the feature data in the bed format, refer to TableS12 from this manuscript in [resources](https://github.com/yyaoisgood2021/HUB-screening/tree/main/resources)

-2. then generate the {inter_prob} file for each chromosome using the following commands:
+2. then generate the {inter_prob} file for each chromosome using the following bash commands:

 ```bash
 chrid=`enter chr1 ~ chrX here`